Meaning of Numbers in the Bible

 King Azariah of Judah, at age sixteen, began to co-rule the Kingdom of Judah with his father Amaziah (2Kings 14:21).
 In 767 B.C., at the age of 39, he ruled as the sole monarch.
 His total time on the throne, fifty-two years, is the second longest of any of the kings of either Israel or Judah.

 Josiah, along with Hezekiah, are arguably the two most righteous kings over Judah after the united kingdom of Israel split in 930 B.C.
-Josiah began to rule at the tender age of eight (2Kings 22:1).
+Josiah began his rule at the tender age of eight (2Kings 22:1).
 In 609 B.C. he dies at the age of thirty-nine when he attempts to stop the Egyptians from traveling north through Israel in their effort to halt the Babylonians from becoming a world empire (2Kings 23:29 - 30, 2Chronicles 35:20 - 35).

 Pontius Pilate was Rome's Prefect over Judea from 26 to 36 A.D.
 According to first century historian Josephus, Pilate's tenure ended when he was ordered to appear in Rome to answer for the murder of several men in Samaria (Antiquities of the Jews, book 18, chapter 4).
 He was made to answer for his actions before Emperor Caligula, who began his reign in March 37 A.D.